-Each agency will account for and tracks its capital projects in a Capital Project Fund and each project may include multiple funding sources.
+Each agency will account for and track its capital projects in a Capital Project Fund and each project may include multiple funding sources.
 Each agency must provide a full accounting of all revenues and expenses attributed to each specific project.
 As such, expenditures within the LS&R special revenue fund, shall include "transfers out" to other funds for the monies being used within a capital project that was approved by the Master Agreement.
 Agencies shall keep the records using accrual accounting, setting up both receivables and payables as of June 30 of each year.

 To ensure compliance with the 6.67% Class 1 path requirement, each member agency will track all revenues and expenditures related to these projects and include the information on the progress reports.
+Jurisdictions are further required to budget an amount reflecting their individual proportion of the annual 6.67% equivalent obligation.
+This amount will be backed out each year should other projects on the five-year project list be substituted.